outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - these can be applied when a node is about to be or has recently been deactivated, to check for edge cases
       - 'would this change have been caught earlier if these nodes hadnt been deactivated'
     - these can also be applied in structures of other structures
+      - identify functions on different interaction layers:
+        - solution metric/cost optimizing and node/weight unit interactions functions:
-      - identify convergence-speeding, skippable, neutralizing, redundancy-creating, difference-maximizing weights for a particular layer (as opposed to one weight)
+          - convergence-speeding, skippable, neutralizing, redundancy-creating, difference-maximizing weights for a particular layer (as opposed to one weight)

   - problem/solution structures